kastolars/smithy-rs/design/src/rfcs/rfc_0020_endpoints_20.md

    Endpoint that can be set will be passed in as the `SDK::Endpoint` built-in.
 This will be renamed to `endpoint_uri` for clarity. **All** AWS services **MUST** accept the `SDK::Endpoint` built-in.
 2. For complex, service-specific behavior, customers will be able to provide a service specific endpoint resolver at client construction time.
-This resolver will be parameterized with the service-specific parameters type, ( eg. `aws_sdk_s3::endpoint::Params`).
+This resolver will be parameterized with the service-specific parameters type, (e.g. `aws_sdk_s3::endpoint::Params`).
 Finally, customers will be able to access the `default_resolver()` for S3 directly.
 This will enable them to utilize the default S3 endpoint resolver in their resolver implementation.

 **Example: overriding the endpoint URI globally**